osandov/blktests/README.md

 should implement, global variables that test cases can refer and coding guidelines.

-Pull requests on GitHub and patches to <linux-block@vger.kernel.org> are both accepted.
+Patches to <linux-block@vger.kernel.org> and pull requests on GitHub are both accepted.
 See [here](CONTRIBUTING.md) for more information on contributing.